Arctic fox (Vulpes lagopus)

 Even though there are no good population estimates for the whole of Svalbard, the population density in the other monitoring area, Adventdalen/Sassendalen (ca 900 km2), is estimated at 1–1.5 foxes per 10 km2.
 Breeding activity varied in 1982–1989 and 1997–2001, and litters varied in size from 4 to 7.5 cubs (Eide et al. 2012).
 The dens here are located along the coast and in two large valleys with varying access to food.

 More breeding was recorded in the coastal dens, which are close to nutrient-rich seabird colonies, than in the dens in the valleys, where less food was available (Eide et al. 2012).
 Sassendalen, where both geese and reindeer are available, is regarded as richer than Adventdalen, which only has reindeer (Eide et al. 2004).
+This picture is somewhat more nuanced today, as pink-footed geese are increasingly nesting in inner Adventdalen.

 About half of the cubs were produced in the dens along the coast, and the remainder were produced in Sassendalen (30%) and Adventdalen (24%).
 No difference in breeding frequency was recorded in the two valleys, even though differing amounts of food are available there.